 Non Comedogenic oils with reviews

-In our last article on comedogenics, we’ve covered the online tools that can help you check for comedogenic ingredients online.
 As you should be well aware by now, comedogenic ingredients are the ones that block the pores of your skin, thus facilitating the appearance of pimples.
 Doing some more in-depth research we have come up with a list of non comedogenic oils that you can use in case your face is prone to acne breakouts.
-Here are some decent alternatives to the all famous coconut oil that everyone seems to love, but unfortunately is highly comedogenic.
+Here are some decent alternatives to the all famous coconut oil that everyone seems to love, but unfortunately is highly comedogenic when used as a facial oil.
 The comedogenic rating of every product has been checked using multiple tools and then finally checked against relevant data from the American Association of Dermatology and the Journal it releases.

 Argan Oil is the first thing that made it on our list is of non comedogenic oils, and for a good reason.
 Being rich in both Vitamin E and fatty acids it will do miracles for your skin.
 It will restore the elasticity of your skin and being non comedogenic it will not clog the pores of your face.
 The added benefit of Argan oil is that it will re-hydrate your skin as well as lips.
 This will in turn reduce the number of wrinkles you have, helping the skin restore It’s elasticity.
 Being rich in nutrients and especially anti-oxidants, it will help in the healing of any scars that you might have from previous breakouts, or even cuts and burns.
 It really is a all-in-one go-to oil for any person suffering from acne.
 The American dermatology association gives it a comedogenic rating of 0, which means there is literally zero risk of pore-clogging.
 Argan oil is extracted from the root of the Argan tree, native to Morocco.
 This is why we would recommend instead of buying from vendors that actually come from there and have perfected the ways of extraction and production.
 (Check prices for Morrocan Argan Oil)